Skip to main content

 Integrating Web Server Log Data

-🛠 Botify’s LogAnalyzer setup requires information from web server logs.
+🛠 Botify’s LogAnalyzer requires information from your CDN or web server logs.
 This document describes the integration process and explains the information required to set up the service.

 Overview